Barbados Wildlife Reserve

 What types of animals will you spot here?

 - The Barbados Green Monkeys are common and are especially popular at the afternoon feeding time.
 Note that the monkeys are free to leave the reserve and often do so during the day.

-- Non-native animals include the Brocket Deer, agouti, caiman (looks like an alligator) and armadillo.
+- Non-native animals include the Brocket Deer, agouti, caiman (looks like an alligator) and rabbits.

 Your entrance fee to the Barbados Wildlife Reserve also gains admission to the adjoining Grenade Hall Forest and Signal Station so be sure to head over there once you've completed your tour of the reserve.

 Opening Hours: 10:00 am - 5:00 pm daily (last entrance at 4:00 pm)